helderdaniel/MooshakTools/submissions.md

 # submissions
-Gather information from all submissions to a Mooshak contest
+Gather information from all submissions to a Mooshak contest.

 Call with: